myseq/http_scanner/README.md

 This is a tool (written in Python) to perform quick scan on HTTP version and headers.

 It's features include:
+ - showing HTTP version and server headers
+ - showing the security HTTP header with different color (verbose)
- - scan spcific URL
+ - can scan spcific URL
- - scan a list of sites from an input file
+ - can scan a list of sites from an input file
  - allow to follow [301] redirection
  - always make async connections